John Gordon (militia captain): Death

 In 1818, Jackson asked Gordon to accompany him on a campaign into Florida that became known as the First Seminole War.
 The harsh climate of Florida proved to be too much for Gordon, however, and he died later in 1819 at his home.
 Dolly remained in the home until her death in 1859.
 Gordon and Dolly are buried at Rose Hill Cemetery in Columbia, Tennessee.

+The author John Steele Gordon is a descendant.